What happens to new product applications?

 Passing tasks automatically

-The smart policy can specify that tasks with automatic checks are passed automatically as soon as one check passes.
+The smart policy can specify that tasks with checks performed automatically are passed automatically as soon as one check passes.
 Any tasks with this specification and a Passed check are now marked Task passed.

 Passing tasks manually